wrobakk/SdnLoadBalancer/README.md

 # Hash-Based Load Balancer in SDN

 ## Project Overview
-This project presents the implementation of a simple **hash-based load balancer** in a **Software-Defined Networking (SDN)** environment.
-Network traffic originating from client hosts is distributed among multiple servers based on a **hash of the source IP address**.
-This approach ensures deterministic server selection and reduces controller overhead once flow rules are installed.

-The network is emulated using **Mininet**, while forwarding decisions and load balancing logic are implemented as a custom application running on the **Floodlight SDN controller**.

----
+This project implements a load balancer based on the IP hash algorithm in a Software-Defined Networking (SDN) environment.
+The network topology is created using Mininet and controlled by the Floodlight controller.
+The goal of the project is to test how IP hash–based load balancing works in an SDN network.

 ## Load Balancing Principle
 The load balancing algorithm is executed during Packet-In processing in the SDN controller.